 Navigate to the DC that you identified based on “Collection Device Hostname” in step 1.

-Event ID 8004 events will be associated with malicious authentication activity.
+You can now use Event ID 8004 events to investigate malicious authentication activity.

-Finally, to complete the investigation we need to review all authentication activity by user accounts on the victim device and any other alerts coming from that device.
-Lastly, we should review Varonis and NTLM logs to confirm these authentication attempts have stopped, and continue to be on guard for new Brute Force NTLM activity.
+Finally, we recommend reviewing Varonis and NTLM logs to confirm these authentication attempts have stopped and continue to be on guard for new NTLM brute force attack activity.

-Special thanks to Chris Kelly, Dymytriy Zyunkin, and Moshe Stein of the Varonis Incident Response Team for their contributions to this guide.
+Special thanks to Ian McIntyre, Ian Levy, and Raphael Kelly of the Varonis Incident Response Team for their contributions to this guide.

 The Varonis IR Team provides free cybersecurity analysis and remediation to Varonis customers.
 Contact your Varonis Sales Team for details!